Arthur Ganson: Work

 Ganson describes his work as a cross between mechanical engineering and choreography.
 His sculptures have been called "gestural, humorous, evocative, and introspective", or "Ingenious.
 Philosophical.
 Witty".

-Some of his extremely elaborate machines have one very simple function, such as elegantly anointing themselves with lubricating oil scooped up from a pan (Machine with Oil), or causing a chair to chaotically bounce around a toy cat (Margot's Other Cat).
-Other machines do nothing at all but move in a visually fascinating manner, such as a toy chair that suddenly assembles from small sticks and planks of wood (Cory's Yellow Chair).
+Some of his elaborate machines have one simple function, such as anointing themselves with lubricating oil scooped up from a pan (Machine with Oil), or causing a chair to bounce around a toy cat (Margot's Other Cat).
+Other machines do nothing at all but move in a visually engaging manner, such as a toy chair that suddenly assembles from small sticks and planks of wood (Cory's Yellow Chair).

 Though some critics read deeply philosophical meaning into these works, Ganson's machines also exhibit a childlike, playful side.
 One of his constructions is a set of wire gears tethered to a chicken's wishbone, equipped with miniature spikes and made to "walk" back and forth along a miniature roadway (Machine with Chicken Wishbone).
 This curious apparatus appeared in "Muffy's Art Attack", an episode of the animated children's series Arthur, where it was compared to "the tragicomic works of Samuel Beckett – a tiny figure forever yoked to its burden of absurdity".

 Ganson and his wife, Chehalis Hegner, create collaborative works such as He and She, a kinetic sculpture that interacts with a photograph whereby a mechanical arm with a feather at the end of it tenderly caresses the toes of the female figure seated on a table.

 In addition to his artistic productions, Ganson is also the inventor of Toobers & Zots, a commercial toy-set consisting of bendable foam pieces in abstract shapes that can be assembled into almost anything.
 He has also been involved in other toy designs.